 1. Give Them All The Activated Charcoal

-I don’t know how big of an impact this has on candy, but dosing the boys with a huge glass of charcoal lemonade to absorb any potential poisons does speak to the Organic Girl in me.
+I don’t know how big of an impact this has on candy, but dosing the boys with a huge glass of charcoal lemonade to absorb any potential poisons does speak to me.

 2. The Switch Witch

 We generally have the boys pick out a few pieces of candy and then we toss the rest.
 I know a lot of people like doing The Switch Witch which sounds like a fun idea too.